ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 **Formula:** Debt to Equity = Long-term Debt ÷ (Share Capital + Reserves)

 **What it measures:** How much the company relies on borrowed money vs owner's money

+Think of this as the company’s EMI stress level.
+A little debt can accelerate growth (like a sensible home loan).
+Too much debt, and one bad year can take the whole business down.

 **Example Calculation:**